jeff-160/NGL-Spammer/README.md

 ---

 ### Utilities
-`update.py` serves to provide easy code updating when Shokam changes his NGL link
+`update.py` serves to provide easy code updating for when the NGL link is changed

 To update the NGL link in all files:
 1. `cd` to the project directory and run `python -b update.py`